Home About Us Bonspiels Calendar Game of Curling Map Membership Photo Galleries Schedules Scores & Standings Rentals Youth Curling

 the losing team & that the losing team offers to reciprocate afterwards.

-curling is ‘Skip’s Choice’; all other draws of curling are recreational.
+· Competitive curling is ‘Skip’s Choice’; all other draws of

-curl for other reasons such as social & exercise.
-Tailor your expectations
+reasons such as social & exercise.
+Tailor your expectations to the ability

 · Make sure your team is ready to play on